 Good Neighbours Scheme

-Two home groups currently meet.
+Two home groups currently meet and welcome new participants.
 One in the afternoon on the first Tuesday of each month.
-The other in the evening on the second and fourth Wednesday of each month.
-All are welcome to join.
+(Contact Angela Mclauchlan 01206 272275) The other in the evening on the second and fourth Wednesday of each month.
+(Contact Carola and Don Markham 01206 617429)

 Open the Book

 We have a group of people who go into Boxted St Peter’s C of E School to tell Bible stories using the Open the Book scheme.
 For more information about Open the Book, click on: http://www.biblesociety.org.uk/about-bible-society/our-work/open-the-book/.